Matt-Mf/Mio-Sito/content/about.md

 I'm from 🇮🇹

+I'm not on Instagram nor Facebook, don't strive to find me.

 For detailed CV, job proposals or any other inquiries feel free to contact me.

 <a href="https://www.fumagalli-mf.vision/pgp-mf.asc">Here's</a> my public 2048 bit pgp key for sending me encrypted stuff.